-You can also choose to volunteer for the National Psoriasis Foundation (NPF) to further their mission of finding a cure.
+You can also choose to volunteer for the National Psoriasis Foundation (NPF) to help further their mission of finding a cure.
 Consider helping with local NPF events, such as walks and runs, that raise money to fund research.
-Or, you can become a mentor for others with PsA, and help them manage their condition by sharing your knowledge.
+Or you can become a mentor for others with PsA, helping them manage their condition by sharing your knowledge.

-Riding your bike is a low-impact exercise that’s also easy on the joints.
-In fact, cycling allow your joints to move through their full range of motion.
+Riding your bike is a low impact exercise that’s also easy on the joints.
+In fact, cycling allows your joints to move through their full range of motion.
 This produces more synovial fluid that lubricates your joints, so you move more easily the rest of the day.

 Choose flat trails or streets and grab a friend for an afternoon of easy riding.

 Find a local meetup that connects you to people who share similar interests and physical limitations.
 You can plan fun events accessible for everyone.
-Some examples include arts and crafts, seeing a baseball game together, going for a short hike, or playing a card game.
+Some examples include arts and crafts, attending a game together, going for a short hike, or playing a card game.

-Check websites like Meetup.com or social media sites like Facebook to connect and grow friendships with anyone affected by PsA.
+Check websites like Meetup.com or social media sites like Facebook to connect and grow friendships with others affected by PsA.

-For days when you’re just too tired to leave the house, you can still stay social by joining an online community.
-The world’s largest online support community for people impacted by psoriasis and PsA is TalkPsoriasis.org, which is sponsored by NPF.
+For days when you’re just too tired to leave the house, you can still stay social.
+One way of doing that is by joining an online community.
+The world’s largest online support community for people impacted by psoriasis and PsA is TalkPsoriasis.org, which NPF sponsors.

-PsA can often make you feel like you can’t partake in any social activities.
+PsA can often make you feel like you cannot partake in any social activities.
 But there are still plenty of hobbies and events you can choose from.
-You may have to modify a few in order to put less strain on your joints, but you can still have fun with your friends and lead a happy and healthy life.
+You may have to modify a few to put less strain on your joints, but you can still have fun with those you enjoy spending time with and lead a happy and fulfilling life.